 In Summary

 Unless we humans do something drastic about it (which is not looking likely) then climate change will be here to stay and at least these minor changes from ISO are a very small step in the right direction.
-For a certified organization (or one working towards it) the changes are not big, but hopefully they will stimulate more discussion about an issue that has the potential to affect all of us.
+For a certified organisation (or one working towards it) the changes are not big, but hopefully they will stimulate more discussion about an issue that has the potential to affect all of us.